-Button or cremini mushrooms, dry sautéed, then sautéed with butter and Marsala wine, and reduced until the wine is just a glaze on the mushrooms.
+Sautéed button or cremini mushrooms, first without fat, then with a little butter and Marsala wine, and reduced until the wine is just a glaze on the mushrooms.

 - 1 pound fresh button or cremini mushrooms, cut into thick slices